ivanearisty/obsidian/Classes + Uni/PDS/Concepts/SQL.md

 (Select distinct cID From Rental Natural Join Car Where carModel = ‘Toyota’) **Except**
 	(Select distinct cID From Rental Natural Join Car Where carModel = ‘Audi

+## Def
+Scalar subqueries: Query that is guaranteed to return a single row